 Ensuring the databases can produce mailing lists for various purposes; MW manager

-The Treasurer is responsible for end of year reconciliations of members’ dues and financial records; ?????
+The Treasurer is responsible for end of year reconciliations of members’ dues and financial records.

-Generate a membership directory every few years.
-Current returns come to Treasurer, should be Registrar

 After each mailing, coordinate with Treasurer to update membership database with returned mail address changes.

 Coordinate with Treasurer to update membership database according to feedback received by treasurer following mailing of dues notices.

-Coordinate with Treasurer and Registrar to update membership database according to input received from members throughout the year.
+Coordinate with Treasurer and Membership Database Manager to update membership database according to input received from members throughout the year.

 Copies of the said membership listing will be made available upon request to any member in good standing of the Society.